Mukosame/BME595A_DeepLearning/wk4/readme.md

 ![Cross-Entropy loss](https://cdn-images-1.medium.com/max/1600/1*gNuP7PN6sC42vAYWvoAMMA.png "Cross Entropy Loss's Formula")

 Where p is the ground truth, an q is the network output(or, prediction result).

+### myimg2num.py
+This class is used to turn images in mnist (handwritten numbers) into numbers.

+To achieve this, we build a 4-layer neural network.
+The input of this network is 28x28x1 images, and the output is the probability of 10 classes.

+To speed up training, we use the NeuralNetwork API in batch mode.
+Let c be the batch size, so the network output would be 10 x c.
+The batch size only influence the backward propagation: instead of calculate the gradient one by one, we calculate the average gradient over all samples in this batch.

+### nnimg2num.py
+This class achieves the same goal as ```myimg2num.py```, but instead of using our homemade neural network, we apply PyTorch's nn package to build the neural network, and realize the optimization step.

 ## Test Result